JohnnYDeveloperAHK/SysInfoLogger/README.md

 ## License

-This project is licensed under the Apache License 2.0 License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ---

-## Disclaimer
+## License Summary

-SysInfoLogger is intended for **responsible use only**.
-JohnnYDeveloperAHK is not liable for any misuse of this tool.
+- You are free to use, modify, and distribute this software.
+- You must provide attribution to the original author.
+- Any modifications must be clearly stated.